-The Basic Exchange and Cooperation Agreement for Geospatial Cooperation (BECA), the last of the India-U.S. foundational agreements, needs deeper analyses.
-Its over-emphasis on imaging overlooks the potential clash between the telecom and meteorological technologies, which can hurt India’s crucial capabilities in space-based weather forecasting and disaster management.
+The Basic Exchange and Cooperation Agreement for Geospatial Cooperation (BECA), the last of the India-U.S. foundational agreements, will enable India to avail of U.S. expertise on geospatial intelligence and to sharpen the accuracy of weapons and automated hardware systems used for military purposes.
+But the over-emphasis on imaging in the agreement overlooks the likelihood of a clash between the telecom and meteorological technologies, which can hurt India’s crucial capabilities in space-based weather forecasting and disaster management

 Since Independence, India has been consumed by its domestic priorities.
 Now, with increasing integration with the world and a huge stake in global stability, it is time to focus on the global commons.
 India has a seat on the hightable to design and shape the rules for the governance of the global commons.
-In this special Independence Day Briefing, Gateway House examines India’s engagement with four global commons – technology, outer space, cyber and the oceans – and makes recommendations on how best they can be governed for our collective future.

 Cyber space is a new global common that defies formal governance.
 Its interconnectedness makes it full of opportunity, yet vulnerable.
 Attempts to regulate it have seen setback due to the differing visions of major powers and developing countries.
 India, an emerging economy with a sophisticated technology industry, is well positioned to shape the governance of this global common

 The notion of the oceans and seas as a global common is under severe test.
 National and regional interests are winning over the urgency to maintain their well being while competition to exploit the many commercial opportunities they present is ever increasing.
 The task at hand is to stop ocean decline – and India can play a transformative role in this